l0k0ms/workshops/log-workshop-2/steps/step10.md

 ## Browser logging

-To reduce even further the MTTR, let's be pro-active and log directly from the user-perspective with Datadog browser log managment.
+To reduce even further the MTTR, let's be proactive and log directly from the user-perspective with Datadog browser log management.
 [Instructions can be found in the in-app documentation](https://app.datadoghq.com/logs/onboarding/client)

 1. Open the `frontend/static/index.html` file.
 2. In the `<head>` add the following lines: